leondoes/productgrid/README.md

 Bug:

-- navbar make links dissapear on collapse
 TODO for now:

 -Add proper right and left margins to website
+-Ask Dylan

 - Homepage
   - Add an AD to the homepage, container with img <a> for link, button, changes on resize, flexbox, div with text